zeroheure/documentation-1/content/administration/maintain/on_premise.rst

 * Check your network and firewall settings

-  * The Update notification must be able to reach Odoo’s subscription validation servers.
+  * The Update notification must be able to reach Odoo's subscription validation servers.
 In other words, make sure that the Odoo server can open outgoing connections towards:

     * services.odoo.com on port 443 (or 80)